-- Use the Tables provided to describe the Work Packages (WPs) - Typical to include 3 -4 Research WPs (matching the description in Section 1.1) - Also include non-research Work Packages: - Management WP - Training WP - Dissemination/Exploitation/Communication/Public Engagement WP - Under "Description of Work and Role of Specific Beneficiaries / Partner Organisations" - DoW: Break down each WP into several Tasks (3-6 is typical) - Role: Use organisation short names from Participants Table to indicate which org(s) are responsible for each Task - Indicate timescales for the Tasks (in months elapsed from the start of the project) - Ensure everything matches the details given elsewhere in the application (esp. the Gantt chart)
+- Typical to include 3 -4 Research WPs (matching the description in Section 1.1). - Also include non-research WPs: - Management WP - Training WP - Dissemination/Exploitation/Communication/Public Engagement WP - Break down each WP into several Tasks (3-6 is typical). - Role: Use organisation short names from Participants Table to indicate which org(s) are responsible for each Task. - Indicate timelines for the Tasks (in months elapsed from the start of the project). - Ensure everything matches the details given elsewhere in the application.